WOS_Eye-Land067-edited-2.jpg

 To learn more about the design, watch our informal video of Chris and Eric discussing the project:

-Eye Land was designed and built in collaboration with Redstone Builders, InUnison Design, Travis Van Liere Studio, and White Oaks Savanna development.
+Project Collaborators: Redstone Builders, InUnison Design, Travis Van Liere Studio, and White Oaks Savanna development.
 Windows by Andersen Windows.
 Photography by Spacecrafting.